aaronlng/100-days-of-code/log.md

 ## Day 33: March 1, 2020

 **Today's Progress**: Read Chapter 1 in 'Eloquent JavaScript' by Marijn Haverbeke.
-Editied projects section of Personal Portfolio Webpage.
+Edited projects section of Personal Portfolio Webpage.

 **Thoughts:**Hoping this is a good resource to dive deep into understanding JavaScript.